sander1095/openapi-versioning/v10/controllers/url-versioning-openapi-scalar/README.md

 # URL-Based Versioning with Scalar (Controllers)

-This project showcases the **nice experience** Scalar provides out-of-the-box with URL-based versioning using ASP.NET Core Controllers.
-Because the version is part of the URL path, Scalar automatically shows pre-filled, version-specific URLs — no extra parameter configuration required.
+This project adds Scalar as the API visualization tool for URL-based versioning with ASP.NET Core Controllers.
+Because the version is already embedded in the URL path, Scalar automatically shows version-specific URLs without any extra configuration.

-## The "Nice Experience"
+## Scalar Integration

 With URL versioning, the key setting is `SubstituteApiVersionInUrl = true`: